ZeroCool940711/new-frontera/docs/source/topics/custom_crawling_strategy.rst

 --------------

 It's often needed to persist per-host metadata in the permanent storage.
-To solve this there is a :class:`frontera.core.components.DomainMetadata` instance in backend.
+To solve this there is a :class:`new_frontera.core.components.DomainMetadata` instance in backend.
 It's has an interface of Python mapping types (https://docs.python.org/3/library/stdtypes.html?highlight=mapping#mapping-types-dict ).
 It's expected that one will be using domain names as keys and dicts as values.
 It's convenient to store there per-domin statistics, ban states, the count of links found, etc.